 Finding your real estate niche is an essential step towards becoming a successful real estate professional.
 Use these ideas to help you identify your niche.

-Real estate is extremely competitive.
-It even borders on aggressive at times.
-And with gigantic, national real estate aggregates sites such as Zillow attempting to monopolize real estate, it can feel overwhelming to try to find your own place.
+Real estate is extremely competitive — even borderline aggressive at times.
+With gigantic, national real estate aggregates sites like Zillow attempting to monopolize real estate, it can be overwhelming to try to find your place.

-However, in today’s world, it is nearly impossible for a real estate agent to be a generalist.
-In other words, trying to appeal to everyone, and selling yourself as the “go-to person for everything real estate.”
+However, it is nearly impossible for a modern real estate agent to be a generalist.
+Trying to appeal to everyone, and selling yourself as the “go-to person for everything real estate” just won’t fly.

-Sure, it may look as if casting a wide net will help you catch a lot more clients.
-But all that means is that you’ll be directly competing against Zillow and Trulia.
-And unless you’re already a gigantic corporation with limitless capital, that’s already a losing battle.
+Sure, it may appear that casting a wide net will help you catch a lot more clients.
+What it really means is that you’ll be directly competing against Zillow and Trulia.
+Unless you’re already a gigantic corporation with limitless capital, that’s already a losing battle.

 How Do You Pick A Real Estate Niche?